mananvijay7/Cent-Wise/README.md

 3. Initialize a remote MongoDB instance

-4. Build and run backend project
+4. Build and run the backend project

    $ npm run start